 Civil union is a label that gets thrown around quite a bit.
 But what exactly do those words mean?
 Before same-sex marriage was declared legal in 2015, the concept of a civil union was popular.
 For politicians, it seemed like an interchangeable idea that required no legal action—but if a civil union was the same as marriage, why would the LGBT community have fought so hard for equality?

 What Is a Civil Union?

-- Recognition in other states: Even though each state has its own laws around marriage, if someone is married in one state and moves to another, their marriage is legally recognized.
+This is vastly different from state and federal recognition of a marital union.
+Even though each state has its own laws around marriage, if someone is married in one state and moves to another, their marriage is legally recognized.
 For example, Oregon marriage law applies to people 17 and over.
 In Washington state, the couple must be 18 to wed.
 However, Washington will recognize the marriage of two 17-year-olds from Oregon who move there.
-This is not the case with Civil Unions and Domestic Partnerships.
-If someone has a Domestic Partnership, that union is recognized by some states and not others.
+This is not the case with civil unions and domestic partnerships.
+If someone has a domestic partnership, that union is recognized by some states and not others.
 Some states have even ruled that they do not have to recognize civil unions performed in other states, because their states have no such legal category.

-- Benefits: The General Accounting Office in 1997 released a list of 1,049 benefits and protections available to heterosexual married couples.
-These benefits range from federal benefits, such as survivor benefits through Social Security, sick leave to care for ailing partner, tax breaks, veterans benefits and insurance breaks.
-They also include things like family discounts, obtaining family insurance through your employer, visiting your spouse in the hospital and making medical decisions if your partner is unable to.
+The General Accounting Office in 1997 released a list of 1,049 benefits and protections available to heterosexual married couples.
+These benefits range from federal benefits, such as survivor benefits through Social Security, sick leave to care for an ailing partner, tax breaks, veterans benefits, and insurance breaks.
+They also include things like family discounts, obtaining family insurance through your employer, visiting your spouse in the hospital, and making medical decisions if your partner is unable to.
 Civil unions protect some of these rights, but not all of them.

 Thankfully, any queer couples looking to wed since the Supreme Court ruled on Obergefell v.
 Hodges have been able to do so fairly easily.
 A marriage is not for everyone, though, and your relationship may need a different arrangement.